joemaller/php-static-generator-gulpfile/README.md

 ##### What this does
 - Complete 1-to-1 mirroring of an arbitrarily nested directory structure, including auto-removal of deleted and renamed files
+- Correct referencing of nested includes
 - Starts a local webserver with LiveReload, including automatic middleware injection of LiveReload code snippets
 - Copying static files to the build directory
-- Auto-compilation of Sass stylesheets
+- Auto-compilation of Sass stylesheets with external source maps
-- Markdown pre-processing of HTML output
+- Markdown pre-processing of HTML output (pending)
+- Auto-restarts gulp from `gulp watch` when **gulpfile.js** changes

 ##### What this doesn't do
 - There’s not much of anything in PHP's global `$_SERVER` array.
 But you weren't counting on that anyway.
 Right?
+Magic PHP variables `__FILE__` and `__DIR__` don't work.
+- There's no dependency-graph of includes, changing a nested file won't trigger a re-render of the files that reference it.
+If you've got a directory of include files, add a `watch` that calls the `php` task.
+- [phpinfo() outputs plain text][phpinfo] instead of HTML when using the CLI mode.

 ## Working with Gulp

-The gulpfile contains several tasks, these are the main ones that combine to do most of the work:
+These are the main gulpfile tasks which combine to do most of the work:

 * `gulp build` - Builds a fresh copy of the site, after first cleaning out any existing build files.
 * `gulp watch` - Starts a local webserver to preview changes. `gulp build` is automatically run when the server starts up.